lgandecki/cypress-cucumber-preprocessor/README.md

 Step definition files are by default in: cypress/support/step_definitions.
 If you want to put them somewhere please use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) format.
 For example, add to your package.json :

+*Note, you can not use cypress.json for configuration as the format of this file is not in control of this project.*

 ```javascript
   "cypress-cucumber-preprocessor": {
     "step_definitions": "cypress/support/step_definitions/"